PowerDNS/pdns-ansible/molecule/README.md

    done
    ```

-   - `molecule/platforms/pdns-52.yml` - Enterprise Linux 9 upwards, Debian and
+   - `molecule/platforms/pdns-52.yml` - the full operating system matrix, which only
+     the newest release carries: Enterprise Linux 9 upwards, Debian and Ubuntu 22.04
+     upwards.
+Copy the set of the release that was newest until now, uncomment the
-     Ubuntu 22.04 upwards.
-Copy the newest existing set and delete what has no
+     platforms it had narrowed away, and delete what has no packages.
+Keep
-     packages.
+     `groups: ["pdns"]` on every platform: the plays and the verifier target that
+     group.
    - `molecule/platforms/pdns-52-ansible216.yml` - Enterprise Linux 8, plus
      Ubuntu 20.04 only if `focal-auth-52` exists.
+   - `molecule/platforms/pdns-52-ansible218.yml` - one platform, Debian 13.
+   - `molecule/platforms/pdns-52-ansible216-single.yml` - one Enterprise Linux 8
+     host.

+4. **Narrow the release that was newest until now.** In `pdns-51.yml`, comment out
+   every platform except one RPM host and one DEB host, keeping the reason in the
+   file, and delete `pdns-51-ansible218.yml` and `pdns-51-ansible216-single.yml`:
+   those two only ever apply to the newest release.
-4. **`.github/workflows/main.yml`** - add one row per set:
+5. **`.github/workflows/main.yml`** - add one row per set:

    ```yaml
    - {scenario: default, version: "52", platforms: pdns-52-ansible216, toxenv: ansible216}
    - {scenario: default, version: "52", platforms: pdns-52, toxenv: ansible220}
    ```

-   Move the single `ansible218` row to the new release as well.
+   Repoint the single `ansible218` row at `pdns-52-ansible218`.

-5. **Move `multi-instance` to the new release** by changing `version: "51"` to
+6. **Move `multi-instance` to the new release** by changing `version: "51"` to
-   `version: "52"` in its two matrix rows.
-That scenario only ever runs against
+   `version: "52"` in its two matrix rows, and the 2.16 one to
-   the newest release.
+   `pdns-52-ansible216-single`.
+That scenario only ever runs against the newest
+   release.
-6. **Retire the oldest release** in the same change: delete both of its platform sets
+7. **Retire the oldest release** in the same change: delete both of its platform sets
    and its matrix rows, and remove its `pdns_auth_powerdns_repo_49` block only if the
    series is really end of life.
 Three releases are tested at a time.
-7. **Default for local runs** - `molecule/resources/vars/pdns-repo-default.yml`
+8. **Default for local runs** - `molecule/resources/vars/pdns-repo-default.yml`
    defaults `PDNS_AUTH_VERSION` to the newest tested release.
 Bump it there.

 No test module needs editing. `molecule/resources/tests/repo/test_repo.py` reads